blastrock/kakugo/README.rst

 - Hiragana, Katakana quizzes
 - Kanji quizzes by reading and meaning
 - Unique spaced repetition formula that adapts to your learning pace
-- Unlimited quizz sessions that allow you to take a quizz at any time, for how long you want, useful to efficiently spend commuting time
+- Unlimited quiz sessions that allow you to take a quiz at any time, for how long you want, useful to efficiently spend commuting time
-- Show similar-looking kanjis in answers to teach you the difference
+- Show similar-looking kanji in answers to teach you the difference
 - Clicking on kanji opens `aedict3 <https://play.google.com/store/apps/details?id=sk.baka.aedict3>`_ (a non-free japanese dictionary)
 - Open source
 - No ads